ADDB - Policy Governing Fingerprint-Based Criminal History Record Information Checks(ADDB)

 VI.
 Determining Suitability

 The existence of a criminal record creates a high level of scrutiny of an applicant for or continued service in a position in the Hopkinton Public Schools.
-As determined by the Superintendent or his/her designee, no applicant will be hired or current employee retained, or volunteer accepted or retained, or individual permitted to regularly provide school related transportation for students, who has a criminal record containing information which, in the judgment of the Superintendent or designee, demonstrates a potential risk to students or otherwise compromises the ability of that individual to perform the duties of the position applied for or currently occupied.
+As determined by the Superintendent or his/her/their designee, no applicant will be hired or current employee retained, or volunteer accepted or retained, or individual permitted to regularly provide school related transportation for students, who has a criminal record containing information which, in the judgment of the Superintendent or designee, demonstrates a potential risk to students or otherwise compromises the ability of that individual to perform the duties of the position applied for or currently occupied.

 In reviewing the criminal record of an individual to determine suitability for employment, volunteer work, or other work for which the Superintendent required a CHRI check, the Superintendent may request that the individual submit additional information, including a letter from the individual’s probation or parole office.
-The Superintendent or his/her designee may also contact the agency that furnished the data to the FBI for additional information relevant to assessing the review standards described above.
+The Superintendent or his/her/their designee may also contact the agency that furnished the data to the FBI for additional information relevant to assessing the review standards described above.

 A record of the suitability determination will be retained for the duration of an employee’s employment or for seven years, whichever is longer.
 The following information will be included in the determination: